 A fire at a Manchester hospital may have destroyed lab equipment and data, the Guardian reports.

 Researchers generate a genetic database from skeletal remains from the 1845 Franklin Expedition to the Arctic, Live Science reports.

 Researchers in China have begun another trial using CRISPR/Cas9 approaches in cancer patients, according to the Wall Street Journal.

 In Science this week: human DNA found in sediments from archeological sites lacking bones, and more.

-This webinar is the third in a four-part series highlighting real-world examples of how some lab directors are bringing validated next-generation sequencing-based tests to the clinic.
+This webinar is the last in a four-part series highlighting real-world examples of how some lab directors are bringing validated next-generation sequencing-based tests to the clinic.

 This webinar will provide an overview of an RNA-seq protocol that has been optimized to study small RNA species such as microRNAs.